Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 This is the authored research document behind my part of the project.
 It covers user groups, heuristics, multimodal crisis-response design, and the reasoning that eventually shaped the resolve-phase and VR framing.

 The client paper still matters as context, but it is not my portfolio artifact.
-What belongs in this case study is the bridge from research into the finished low-fidelity prototype.
+What belongs in this case study is the bridge from research into the finished low-fidelity prototype and the digital implementation that followed.

 Earlier VR Direction Note